Ducks and Geese, Pacific Northwest

 The male is one of the most attractive sea ducks you will see, the adult male is striking and brightly colored.
-It has a blue gray plumage, with brown withers, and streaks of white on various parts of its body and head, a white eye patch at the base of the short bill and a round white ear patch.
+It has a blue-gray plumage, with brown withers, and streaks of white on various parts of its body and head, a white eye patch at the base of the short bill and a round white ear patch.
 The belly is grey.

 Females and young birds do not have the coloring of the males.
 The female has plain, brown color that is darkest on its head, a white patch extending below and in front of each eye, and a prominent white ear patch.
 The belly is white with brown speckles.

-Immature birds resemble the adult females.
-They have the white spot between the bill and eyes, as well as the prominent round ear patch but the feathers on the upper body of them is darker than those of adult females.
+Immature birds resemble adult females.
+They have the white spot between the bill and eyes, as well as the prominent round ear patch but the feathers on the upper body of them are darker than those of adult females.
 The immature birds slowly gain their adult plumage over their first 3 years.

 Harlequins spent most of their life in coastal marine areas.
 During winter, these ducks gather at traditional sites along the coast to feed in the winter seas.
 But in the spring they leave the coast and head up rivers and streams to breed.

 After the nest is built, and the hen begins to lay her eggs, the male takes off.
 After leaving their mates, they migrate to specific sites to undergo their yearly molt.
 Females join males after her brood has left to go through her molt.
 They are back on the coast by November.